Module: RubyTerraform

 from ClassMethods

-Invokes the terraform providers mirror command which saves local copies of all required provider plugins.
+terraform providers mirrorcommand which saves local copies of all required provider plugins. -

 .providers_schema(parameters = {}, invocation_options = {}) ⇒ Object